GSA/digitalgov.gov/content/authors/alex-glade/_index.md

 # If you include an email address, it will be displayed on your profile page
 email: alex.glade@gsa.gov
 # Keep it under 50 words and only one paragraph
-bio: "Alex Glade is a Presidential Innovation Fellow with the National Geospatial-Intelligence Agency.
-Alex is motivated by opportunities to help people, and believes an empathetic heart should be at the core of how we serve.
-She is an education enthusiast who is passionate about diversity, equity, and inclusion, and advocates that quality early-childhood education and care should be accessible and affordable for all families."
+bio: Alex Glade is a Presidential Innovation Fellow detailed to the National Geospatial Intelligence Agency and serves as an advisor for the Agency's leadership on Culture and Leadership Development.
+She began her professional career as an Army Engineer and led various teams in the U.S. and Asia.
+Prior to PIF, Alex helped launch several companies and nonprofits.
+She is a parent of two and passionate about the growing national dialogue on early childhood education and development accessibility.
 # Where can people learn more about your work?
 # Provide a full URL [e.g. 'https://www.example.gov/']
 bio_url: https://presidentialinnovationfellows.gov/fellows/alex-glade/